TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 * `editor` contains editor service definition files, including the main file `MiniJava.main.esv`, which you have seen already during the last lab.

-In all of these folders you will find files which where generated from your syntax definition.
+In all of these folders you will find files which were generated from your syntax definition.
 For each file `<name>.sdf3`, there are generated files

 * `syntax/<name>.sdf`: an SDF2 definition which is equivalent to the SDF3 definition.